Sunday, November 3, 2024

 Another gluten-free option for thickening beef stew is to use potato starch.
 Potato starch is a great alternative to wheat-based thickeners and it adds a unique flavor to the stew.
 Simply mix the potato starch with cold water and add it to the stew towards the end of the cooking process.

-See also Beef Stew Box Mix
+See also Beef Stew Amount Per Person

 If you’re looking for a low-carb option, you can use xanthan gum as a thickener.
 Xanthan gum is a popular ingredient in gluten-free baking and cooking, and it’s a great thickener for beef stew.
 However, it’s important to use it sparingly as too much can make the stew slimy.
 Start with a small amount and gradually add more until you reach the desired consistency.